Marlie Packer: Early life

 Packer began playing rugby at five years old for the Ivel Barbarians in Yeovil.
 She remained at the club for 13 years.

 She attended Birchfield Community Primary School, Buckler's Mead Academy and Yeovil College.
 Outside of rugby, Packer is a qualified plumber.

 Personal life

-Packer has twice been convicted for drink-driving.
-In 2007 she was convicted of drink-driving and failing to stop after a crash.
-In 2018 she was sentenced to a 17 month driving ban after swerving into oncoming traffic while almost two times the drink drive limit.
+In September 2020, Packer's former partner Natasha gave birth to their son, Oliver.
+In April 2023, when 3½ years old, Oliver accompanied Marlie as she ran out as England captain, to face France at Twickenham, in front of a world record crowd.

-In September 2020, Packer's partner Natasha gave birth to a son, named Oliver.
+Packer is engaged to Saracens and Red Roses teammate Rosie Galligan.